jimleonardo/Expressur/README.md

 ## Updated to .NET 8

 Expressur has been updated to .NET 8.
 Performance is substantially improved just with the upgrade.
-See results here <./dotnet7_vs_dotnet8.ipynb>.
+See results [here](./dotnet7_vs_dotnet8.ipynb).